ethereum-optimism/circleci-utils/README.md

 - Validate the orb configuration
 - Prompt you to enter the **branch name** (dev version label) to promote
   - Example: If you published `dev:feat-my-branch`, enter `feat-my-branch`
+- **Show a diff** between the current production version and the dev version
+  - This helps you review exactly what changes will be promoted
+  - **If no differences are found, the script will exit** (nothing to promote)
 - Ask for confirmation before promoting
 - Promote the dev version to production with a **patch** version increment
 - Optionally tag the repository (see next section)